-Accounting

-Business Economics

-E-Commerce

-Entrepreneurship

-Finance

-Information Systems

-International Business

-Management

-Management Science

-Marketing

 INTRODUCTION

-This major prepares students for entry level positions in business and administration in both the private and public sectors.
+This major prepares students for beginning professional level positions in business and administration in both the private and public sectors.
 Career opportunities range from accounting, cost analysis, marketing research and statistical forecasting to real estate, personnel, sales and information systems.
 This curriculum also provides a foundation for advanced study.

 BACHELOR OF ARTS IN BUSINESS ADMINISTRATION

 Admission to the Business Administration Major

 Admission to the Business Administration major involves two steps.
 Students who apply to the major are initially classified as Pre-business.
-After completing the lower-division core requirements with grades of at least C, students may apply to the Business Administration major.
-Pre-business students may take lower-division business courses, but most upper-division courses are not open to Pre-business students.
+After completing the lower-division core requirements with grades of at least "C" (2.0), students may apply to the Business Administration major.

 All of the following requirements must be met for the degree.
-Students must earn a grade of at least C in each core course listed below.
+Students must earn a grade of at least "C" (2.0) in each core course listed below.
 For assistance in interpreting these requirements contact the Business Advising Center.

-The Bachelor of Arts in Business Administration requires a minimum of 124 units which includes courses for the major, General Education, all University requirements, and free electives.
+The Bachelor of Arts in Business Administration requires a minimum of 120 units.
+Students must fulfill all requirements for the major, General Education, all other University requirements, and free electives.

-Required Lower-Division Core Courses

-Accounting 201A Financial Accounting (3)

-Accounting 201B Managerial Accounting (3)

-Business Admin 201 Business Writing (3)

-Economics 201 Principles of Microeconomics (3)

-Economics 202 Principles of Macroeconomics (3)

-Management 246 Business and Its Legal Environment (3)

-Info Sys/Decision Sci 265 Introduction to Computing and Application Software (3)

-Math 135 Business Calculus (3)

-OR Math 130 Short Course in Calculus (4)

-OR Math 150A Analytic Geometry and Calculus (4)

-Required Upper-Division Core Courses

-Business Admin 301 Advanced Business Communication (3)

-Econ 310 Intermediate Microeconomic Analysis (3)

-OR Econ 315 Intermediate Business Microeconomics (3)

-OR Econ 320 Intermediate Macroeconomic Analysis (3)

-Finance 320 Business Finance (3)

-Management 339 Principles of Management & Operations (3)

-Management 340 Organizational Behavior (3)

-Info Sys/Decision Sci 361A Quantitative Business Analysis: Probability and Statistics (3)

-Info Sys/Decision Sci 361B Quantitative Business Analysis: Statistics and Management Science (3)

-Marketing 351 Principles of Marketing (3)
+Required Lower-Division Core Courses Accounting 201A Financial Accounting (3) Accounting 201B Managerial Accounting (3) Business Admin 201 Business Writing (3) Econ 201 Principles of Microeconomics (3) Econ 202 Principles of Macroeconomics (3) Management 246 Business and Its Legal Environment (3) InfoSys/DecSci 265 Introduction to Information Systems and Applications (3) Math 135 Business Calculus (3) OR Math 130 Short Course in Calculus (4) OR Math 150A Analytic Geometry and Calculus (4) Required Upper-Division Core Courses Business Admin 301 Advanced Business Communication (3) Econ 310 Intermediate Microeconomic Analysis (3) OR Econ 315 Intermediate Business Microeconomics (3) OR Econ 320 Intermediate Macroeconomic Analysis (3) Finance 320 Business Finance (3) Management 339 Principles of Management & Operations (3) Management 340 Organizational Behavior (3) InfoSys/DecSci 361A Quantitative Business Analysis: Probability and Statistics (3) InfoSys/DecSci 361B Quantitative Business Analysis: Statistics and Management Science (3) Marketing 351 Principles of Marketing (3)

+ASSOCIATE DEAN

+ACADEMIC PROGRAMS

+Thomas Johnson

+ASSISTANT DEAN

+ACADEMIC ADVISING

+Robert Miyake

+ADVISING CENTER

+Langsdorf Hall 731

+DEPARTMENT WEBSITE

+www.business.fullerton.edu

+PROGRAMS OFFERED

+Bachelor of Arts in Business Administration Concentrations in: Accounting Business Economics Entertainment and Tourism Management Entrepreneurship Finance Information Systems Management Management Science Marketing Minor in Business Administration Minor in Information Systems Master of Business Administration Concentrations in: Accounting Business Economics E-Commerce Entrepreneurship Finance Information Systems International Business Management

+Management Science Marketing

 Required Capstone Core Course

 After completing all lower and upper-division core courses, take: Management 449 Seminar in Strategic Management (3)

 Required Concentration Courses

 A minimum of 18 units of course work is required in one concentration.
 See listing of concentration requirements below.

+Collateral Requirement

-Collateral Requirement Three-unit introductory social science course other than Economics, chosen from General Education section III.C.1.
-Other Requirements, Grades and Residence Global Business Requirement.
+Three-unit introductory social science course other than Economics, chosen from General Education Section III.C.1.

+Other Requirements, Grades and Residence

+Global Business Requirement.
 Complete one course, of at least 3 units, in the area of Global Business.
-The course must be selected from the list of Approved Global Business Courses, which is available from the
+The course must be selected from the list of Approved Global Business Courses, which is available from the Business Advising Center.